pauhmolins/iot-connectivity-project/README.md

 - It allows us to run multiple instances of the broker, if needed, without conflicts
 - Configuration and dependencies are bundled, making deployments more reproducible
 - It simplifies updates and rollbacks, as different versions of Mosquitto can be tested and swapped easily using container tags

+### Activity 2

+**Q1: How does LoRa compare to Wi-Fi and Bluetooth in terms of range and power consumption?**

+Answer here.

+**Q2: What are the trade-offs of using lower data rates in LoRa transmission?**

+Answer here.

+**Q3: How does increasing transmission power affect battery life and interference?**

+Answer here.